Claudine Beaudry, Science Facilitator

 Mr. Pitts is excited to join the team at GRAD Academy Memphis to facilitate learning that is applicable to the real world.
 Having traveled around the world, he understands how competitive and international our world is today, and is passionate about helping students become competitive in that new, 21st century world.

-Audra Robinson, PLTW III Facilitator
+Audra Block, PLTW III Facilitator

-Ms. Robinson was born in Indianola, MS, and raised in Jackson, MS, and is a graduate of Bailey Magnet High school for Health Related Professions.
+Ms. Robinson Block was born in Indianola, MS, and raised in Jackson, MS, and is a graduate of Bailey Magnet High school for Health Related Professions.
 She attended The University of Memphis where she graduated with a B.A. in Biology.
 While in undergrad, she worked at the Mississippi School for the Blind as well as the University of Mississippi Medical Center in the Research Department.
 She then went on to receive a 7-12 Science Certification in Teaching.
 Ms. Robinson has been teaching in the city of Memphis for nine years.

 Ms. Robinson has strong beliefs when it comes to teaching.
 She believes all scholars can learn and that learning should be catered to the scholars’ needs.
 Scholars learn best when they are presented with relevant lessons that build upon real world experiences.
 Scholars should see value in their learning.
 The educational experience should equip our scholars to be lifelong learners and productive partners in the global market.